Gary C. Dahle, Attorney at Law

 The share of each deceased child with surviving descendants is divided in the same manner, with a subsequent division repeating at each succeeding generation until the property is fully allocated among surviving descendants.

-If a Will provision or statute calls for property to be distributed "per capita” at each generation, the property is divided into as many equal shares as there are:
+If a Minnesota Will provision or statute calls for property to be distributed per capita at each generation, the property is divided into as many equal shares as there are:

-1. surviving descendants in the generation nearest to the designated ancestor which contains one or more surviving descendants,
+(i) surviving descendants in the generation nearest to the designated ancestor which contains one or more surviving descendants, and

-• the surviving descendants who were allocated a share
+• the surviving descendants who were allocated a share, and

 • their surviving descendants had predeceased the distribution date.

-What Happens When a Specific Gift Identified in a Will is no Longer Owned by the Will Maker at Death?
+Wills – Specific Gifts no Longer Owned by the Will Maker

 In general, a person entitled to receive a specific gift of property in a Will has a right to receive: